ICTU/quality-time/docs/DEPLOY.md

 # Deploying *Quality-time*

-Quality-time consists of containers that together form the application: a proxy that routes incoming traffic to either the frontend container to serve the React frontend and static resources or the server container that serves the REST API.
-The database container runs a Mongo database server and the collector container collects the measurement data for the metrics.
+Quality-time consists of a set of containers that together form the application: a proxy that routes incoming traffic to either the frontend container to serve the React frontend and static resources or to the server container that serves the REST API.
+The database container runs a Mongo database server.
+The renderer containers is responsible for converting reports to PDF.
+The collector container collects the measurement data for the metrics.
+Finally, the notifier container notifies users of significant events, like metrics turning red.

+In addition, *Quality-time* assumes an LDAP service is available to authenticate users or that forwarded authentication is used.

 ## Docker-composition